 Joy Om: I love the changes that happen for children doing neurofeedback, especially those with learning and focusing difficulties.
 Over time I see that children who train with the NeurOptimal® system shift into a calmer state, are less impulsive, and act out less because they are more in control.
 And to see them improve in their school performance after struggling is wonderful.
 In Boulder, we have a lot of parents looking at holistic and alternative options to help their children stay more focused and boost their self-esteem.
 Since this neurofeedback training is completely non-invasive it was a natural choice for me to bring it into my practice.

-In preparation for our interview, I read through some of my case files and found this note a mom sent me with a neurofeedback review after their 10-year-old son trained for focus and performance anxiety issues.
+In preparation for our interview, I read through some of my case files and found this note a mom sent me with a neurofeedback review after their 10-year-old son was trained for focus and performance anxiety issues.

 - A.S. in Colorado

-I remember a mother/son who were training and she wasn’t at all expecting to have profound results herself as she thought their neurofeedback was mainly for her son’s anger and impulsivity.
+I remember a mother/son who was training and she wasn’t at all expecting to have profound results herself as she thought their neurofeedback was mainly for her son’s anger and impulsivity.
 She reported being so happy because her thinking got clearer, she felt her “over-active” brain was calmer and she slept much better.
 He became emotionally calmer, much less angry and impulsive, which then allowed him to express himself with words and school life improved.

 Natalie Baker: You also work with people who are on a spiritual path, not surprising considering it’s Colorado, where you have a lot of spiritual communities.
-What do you notice in people who are practicing meditation and also doing neurofeedback training?
+What do you notice in people who are practising meditation and also doing neurofeedback training?

-Joy Om: I sometimes like to call this neurofeedback ‘meditating the brain’ because of the inner, subtle changes that are possible along with the more obvious changes in behavior, attitude and abilities.
-For example, I had a woman come for neurofeedback for anxiety reasons and she had been a meditator since the early 1970s, and she told me in three months of neurofeedback she felt like she took a "quantum leap" in her meditation practice.
+Joy Om: I sometimes like to call this neurofeedback ‘meditating the brain’ because of the inner, subtle changes that are possible along with the more obvious changes in behaviour, attitude and abilities.
+For example, I had a woman come for neurofeedback for anxiety reasons she had been a meditator since the early 1970s, and she told me in three months of neurofeedback she felt like she took a "quantum leap" in her meditation practice.
 Increased inner silence, calm and mental stability are common, and meditators really notice that shifting because they’ve already cultivated some degree of self-awareness.

 Natalie Baker: Thanks Joy, for sharing some of your insights and for joining the Neurofeedback Training Co. so we can offer in-office sessions and neurofeedback rentals in Boulder, Colorado!